-In this guide, I’ll give you an up-to-date rundown of how to visit the one and only Vallée de Mai on Praslin Island.
-I’ll also include photography from my trip that I hope will inspire you to visit this amazing place.
+Tip: In this guide, I’ll give you an up-to-date rundown of how to visit the one and only Vallée de Mai with photography from my trip to inspire your visit!

 Where is Vallée de Mai on Praslin?